jk-me/deuces-back/README.md

 ### Prerequisites

-This app is built on the ruby gems listed in the Gemfile, and npm packages listed in client/package.json
+This app is built on the ruby gems listed in the Gemfile

 ### Installing

 To start this application on a local server, run the following commands in your terminal after cloning this repository to your local environment and navigating to its root directory.

-This method will use the heroku CLI.

 ```
-$ heroku local -f Procfile.dev
+$ bundle install
+$ rails s -p 3001
 ```

-Then navigate to localhost:5000 in your web browser.
+Then navigate to localhost:3001 in your web browser.

+This is the back end of this application, refer to the link above for a local installation of its corresponding frontend.
 ## Author

 * **Jenny Kam**